4 Course Competencies

 Guiding Question: How can we use probability to quantify uncertainty and understand patterns in events?

-- Compute and interpret simple event (empirical) probabilities
+- Compute and interpret simple event (empirical) probabilities using historical data

 4.2.3 Concept 5: Inferential Statistics